sourcegraph-community/agent-vibes/docs/apify-pipeline/local-testing-guide.md

 - Click "Get API key" → Create new key
 - `GEMINI_API_KEY`: Copy the generated key

+**CRON_SECRET (Production Recommended):**
+- Generate a secure random string: `openssl rand -hex 32`
+- `CRON_SECRET`: Used by Vercel for cron job authentication (sent as `Authorization: Bearer` header)
+- Required for: `/api/start-apify-run` when deployed to Vercel
+- Vercel automatically includes this in cron requests

 **Internal API Key (Optional but Recommended):**
 - Generate a secure random string: `openssl rand -hex 32`
 - `INTERNAL_API_KEY`: Used for authenticating manual API calls
-- Required for: `/api/process-backfill`, `/api/process-sentiments` (when called manually)
+- Required for: `/api/start-apify-run`, `/api/process-backfill`, `/api/process-sentiments` (when called manually)
-- Vercel Cron jobs bypass this authentication
+- Fallback authentication method when CRON_SECRET is not available

 ### Step 3: Database Setup